tyonas9/Deep-Learning-Data-Science-Portfolio-Projects/README.md

 ## Project 1 - Predicting Donors' Income using supervised learning

 ### Problem Statement:
-Problem Statement: Construct a model that provides a probabilistic prediction if a donor makes more than $50,000.
+Construct a model that provides a probabilistic prediction if a donor makes more than $50,000.

 ### Methodology: